noi-techpark/mail-dispatcher/README.md

 These properties represent the credentials of a valid AWS account.

+#### Configuration property: defaultTo

+    Required: false
+    Type: string or array of strings

+Defines a list of recipients that will receive emails that don't match any of the specified mappings.

 #### Configuration property: domains

     Required: true
-    Type: array (objects with structure { "domain", "zone", "blockSpam" } or strings)
+    Type: array (objects with structure { "domain", "zone", "defaultTo", "blockSpam" } or strings)

 The domains enabled for forwarding, if only a string is supplied then the default options for the domain are used.
 If you use a subdomain, then you can define the hosted zone used on Route53 - otherwise the given domain name will be used.

+It is possible to define a default recipients mapping separately from the global configuration with `defaultTo`.
+If you just want to apply the global configuration, then you can specify nothing or just `"defaultTo": true` - on the other hand if you have a global configuration but you don't want to apply it to a specific domain, then `"defaultTo": false` is what you're looking for.

 By default, the spam will not be blocking but only "tagged" by MailGun's incoming email servers.
 Specifying `"blockSpam": true` will make sure spam emails won't be forwarded at all.